PHOTON: Hierarchical Autoregressive Modeling for Lightspeed and Memory-Efficient Language Generation: Related Work

 \section{Related Work}

-PHOTON is related to (i) hierarchical and multi-scale Transformers, (ii) architectures and systems for KV-efficient long-context inference, and (iii) global-local modeling in tokenizer-free language models.
+PHOTON is associated with (i) hierarchical and multi-scale Transformers, (ii) inference efficiency in KV terms, and (iii) global-local modeling in tokenizer-free language models.

-\paragraph{Hierarchical and Multi-scale Transformers.} A broad literature introduces intermediate representations to shorten the effective sequence length seen by global attention, including hierarchical encoders for long documents~\citep{pappagari2019hierarchical}, patch- or segment-based Transformers~\citep{han2021transformer}, and downsample-upsample designs such as Funnel and Hourglass models~\citep{dai2020funnel,nawrot2022hierarchical,zhu2021htransformer1d}.
-These approaches are typically motivated by representation learning, training stability, or training-time efficiency.
-However, at inference time, generation is usually still performed by token-level autoregression and thus retains the characteristic linear growth of the KV cache with context length.

-PHOTON differs in that it elevates the hierarchy from a modeling convenience to an inference primitive: it maintains multi-rate latent streams that carry global state, while restricting token-level computation to bounded local refinement.
+\paragraph{Hierarchical and Multi-scale Transformers.} A substantial body of work reduces the effective length of global attention by introducing intermediate representations.
+For example, hierarchical encoders for long documents~\citep{pappagari2019hierarchical}, patch-based or segment-based Transformers~\citep{han2021transformer}, and down-sampled or up-sampled architectures such as Funnel and Hourglass~\citep{dai2020funnel,nawrot2022hierarchical,zhu2021htransformer1d}.
+These approaches primarily aim for better representations, improved training stability, or reduced training costs.
+However, during inference, they typically maintain token-level autoregressive decoding, resulting in a KV cache that grows linearly with context length.
+In contrast, PHOTON treats hierarchy as an inference primitive; it maintains persistent multi-rate latent streams as global state and confines token-level computation to strictly bounded local refinement.

-\paragraph{KV-Efficient Inference.} Another line of work addresses long-context inference by reducing attention costs through sparse or windowed patterns~\citep{child2019sparse,beltagy2020longformer} or by dynamically selecting subsets of tokens during training or inference~\citep{nawrot2023dynamic,fu2025swat}.
-While effective at reducing attention complexity, these methods typically operate over a single token timeline.
-Decoding repeatedly consults an expanding token-level history, which can limit inference bandwidth due to KV-cache reads and writes in long contexts.
+\paragraph{KV-Efficient Inference.} Previous work accelerates long-context inference primarily by modifying attention mechanisms, such as sparse or windowed patterns~\citep{child2019sparse,beltagy2020longformer}, and by dynamically retaining a subset of tokens during training or inference~\citep{nawrot2023dynamic,fu2025swat}.
+Although effective, these methods maintain a single token-level timeline: decoding occurs token by token, which limits inference bandwidth due to repeated KV-cache reads and writes.
+PHOTON addresses the same bottleneck but employs a different design principle: it reduces KV traffic through a persistent hierarchical state.
+Specifically, PHOTON factorizes generation into an encoder-decoder hierarchy that represents global context as low-rate latent streams and produces tokens with strictly bounded local causal decoders.
+This structure enables parallel decoding of independent chunks conditioned on higher-level latents, thereby shrinking the globally cached sequence and reducing the need for global updates.

-Block Transformer~\citep{ho2024block} introduces a significant architectural change by separating coarse global computation from local token decoding, thereby substantially reducing inference-time KV overhead.
-PHOTON builds on this global--local principle by introducing an explicit multi-level encoder--decoder factorization: global updates are performed in compact latent streams at multiple resolutions.
-Simultaneously, fine-grained token states are generated by local decoders with strictly bounded attention, further reducing KV-cache traffic and the frequency of global-state updates.